 Adding Google Sign-In

-Adding Google Sign-in to your Android device is optional, and if you choose to add it, please follow the steps found at Google Sign-In for Android.
+Instructions for adding Google Sign-in to your Android device can be found at Google Sign-In for Android.

 If you are currently using the older Google+ native login in Gigya's Android SDK v3.3.1 and earlier, you must upgrade to v3.3.2 or later before January 1, 2017, when Google will sunset their Google+ native login which has been replaced by Google Sign-In.

 Using Google Sign-in on Android 6.0 (Marshmallow) requires that you ask the user for the 'GET_ACCOUNTS' permission at run-time.

 - Implement the onRequestPermissionsResult handler on the current Activity, from which the login request was sent.

 - Login & addConnection methods now requires a reference to the current Activity.

 - When login using plugin as dialog (e.g., ScreenSet), there's no need to handle onRequestPermissionsResult, since the current Activity is part of the GigyaSDK and the handler exists internally.

 Gigya's Android SDK supports Google Sign-in cross-platform SSO.
 To see Google Sign-in documentation, click here.

 If a user opens your Google Sign-in application under Android, while the same user is logged in to that application on another platform, Gigya will identify that the user is already logged in and grant them access.